Kinmont Willie Armstrong: The raid on Carlisle

-The story of the raid on Carlisle Castle is told in the ballad "Kinmont Willie" (Child No. 186).
+The story of the raid on Carlisle Castle is told in the ballad "Kinmont Willie".

 Diplomacy and the English subsidy

 Since 1586 Queen Elizabeth had sent James VI a yearly sum of money or subsidy.
 Because of the Kinmont Willie incident, she delayed or refused to give the money to David Foulis who waited in London.
 James VI wrote to Foulis to continue asking for the money, and pointed to agreements made in 1588 during the crisis of the Spanish Armada and a promise made by the ambassador William Asheby.

 A Scottish diplomat (and former court musician) James Hudson wrote to Sir Robert Cecil about the king's letter, saying that Foulis was "perplexed with fear" about the outcome.
 Hudson suggested that Scotland's exchequer was now solvent, and withholding the money would only hurt the king and Thomas Foulis and Robert Jousie who administered the money.
 The Scottish financial administration known as the Octavians claimed they could manage without the English subsidy.
 Roger Aston later noted that Thomas Foulis and Jousie had persuaded James VI not to recall Foulis before he obtained the subsidy money.
+Elizabeth decided to make a payment after James had imprisoned Buccleuch at St Andrews and made a statement against any rehabilitation of the Catholic earls.
 David Foulis received £3,000 on 18 September.
 There were rumours that James VI would no longer ask for payments, but the arrangements continued.